aponcedeleonch/Aalto-AMDM-Graph-Partioning/README.md

 ```
 ### Running

-The script requires a graph as argument to start running
+The script requires a graph as argument to start running and an algorithm

 Available options